 - Representative sample

-The poll has targeted data management professionals that are active at LinkedIn and got 65 responses.
-This group may not represent the whole variety of data management practice worldwide.
+The poll targeted data management professionals active on LinkedIn and got 65 responses.
+This group may not represent the whole variety of data management practices worldwide.

 - Presence on the market

-DAMA International was established in 1980 and has a longer history than the EDM Council.
+DAMA International was established in 1980 and had a longer history than the EDM Council.

 - Differences in the models

-DAMA-DMBOK2 provides a framework of data management.
-DCAM®, The Data Management Capability Assessment Model, has been originally designed to measure maturity.
+DAMA-DMBOK2 provides a framework for data management.
+DCAM®, The Data Management Capability Assessment Model, was initially designed to measure maturity.

-DAMA-DMBOK2 publications are open to public.
+DAMA-DMBOK2 publications are open to the public.
 You can purchase these publications for a reasonable price.
-To get DCAM® 2.2 publications, a company must become a member of The EDM council.
+To get DCAM® 2.2 publications, a company must join The EDM council.